hbokh/docker-typo3-cms/README.md

 Followed by the webserver on port 80 and linked to the database:
 `docker run -td --name typo3-cms -p 80:80 --link mariadb:db hbokh/docker-typo3-cms`

+## Configure TYPO3 CMS

-Next, open a webbrowser to *http://< container IP >/* and configure TYPO3.
+Open a webbrowser to *http://< container IP >/* and configure TYPO3.
-For the database-host use the name "db", with USER and PASS as set for the database-container.
+For the database-host use the name "db", with USER and PASS as set for the database-container (mariadb/p4ssw0rd).

 For a start you can install the TYPO3 Introduction Package: